 - Spring runs from March to May and is one of the best seasons to travel to Japan.
 The temperatures are pleasant, the worst heat is just ahead, and the rains are minimal.
 March-April also includes a three-week cherry blossom.
 The flowering of the cherry blossom, or Sakura, is called hanami and is an important celebration for the Japanese.
 In the spring, daytime temperatures range from 10 to 20 degrees, so while on some days you may need a jacket, on the warmest days you can move around with your shirt sleeves.
 In the spring, showers may occasionally occur.

 - Summer starts in June and lasts until August.
-According to BRIDGAT.COM, The summer months in Japan are the hottest and wettest of the year.
+The summer months in Japan are the hottest and wettest of the year.
 Especially in July and August, the mercury rises high and the humidity is high, while the rainy season (tsuyu) starts as early as June.
 The length and intensity of the rainy season varies from year to year.
 In summer, daytime temperatures usually range between 20-25 and 32 degrees, and 30-35 degree heat is not uncommon either.
 The typhoon season runs from May to September.
 The risk of typhoons is greatest in August, albeit mainly in the southern parts of the country.

 - Autumn lasts from September to November.
 In autumn, the temperatures are pleasant, and the high humidity typical of summer drops significantly.
 Daytime temperatures move between 15 and 25 degrees towards the end of the year.
 The maple trees are shrouded in stunning shades of brown, which gives the landscape a very unique and truly stunning look compared to other seasons.